Community Partnership Program

 - Approval or denial of service hours submitted by students is generally expected to be completed within 5 business days.
 The CSL strongly recommends that WVU volunteers sign-in and out at your site to help provide accurate records of their service.

-- Partners working with service-learning groups may be asked to participate in student grading for some courses.
-We regard supervising personnel with our community partners as “community instructors” and want you to know that your evaluation of student performance, attitude, and attendance can potentially play an integral part in the student’s semester grade.
-You’re essentially the instructor while students are serving out of the classroom!
+- Partners working with service-learning class groups may be asked to participate in student grading for some courses.
+We our community partners as “community educators” and want you to know that your evaluation of student performance, attitude, and attendance can potentially play an integral part in the student’s semester grade.
+You are considered the co-educator while students are serving out of the classroom!

-- Some parts of the partnership process require submission of grades and contracts by particular due dates as the academic calendar at WVU dictates much of the student project and participation schedules.
+- Participation in service-learning courses requires submission of evaluation and contracts by particular due dates as the academic calendar at WVU dictates much of the student project and participation schedules.
 Please adhere to due dates.

 Check out our lists of official Community and Campus Partners here.
 If your organization isn’t listed yet, you should contact us!
 Catherine Whitworth, our community partner program coordinator, is happy to talk with you about the program and how your organization’s needs can best be met through partnership.